ffund/tcp-ip-essentials/online-faq.md

 ### How is the overall lab grade computed?
 Are any lab grades dropped?

-There are a total of 11 lab assignments, each worth 10 points.
-Your overall lab grade will be computed out of 100 points as follows:
+There are a total of 9 graded lab assignments, each worth 10 points.
+Your overall lab grade will be computed out of 80 points as follows:

-Sum of 9 highest lab grades + (1/2) 2nd-lowest lab grade + (1/2) lowest lab grade
+Sum of 7 highest lab grades + (1/2) 2nd-lowest lab grade + (1/2) lowest lab grade

 ## Other important policies